-Bluetooth® mesh, you can create large-scale networks capable of supporting secure, reliable communication between tens, hundreds, or thousands of devices.
-In part 1 of The Fundamental Concepts of Bluetooth Mesh Networking, we explored some of the basic concepts of a Bluetooth mesh network, including nodes, elements, models, and states.
-In this article, we examine addressing, messages, publications, subscriptions, and lists, and detail how these core concepts interweave to make a Bluetooth mesh network.
+With Bluetooth® Mesh, you can create large-scale networks capable of supporting secure, reliable communication between tens, hundreds, or thousands of devices.
+In part 1 of The Fundamental Concepts of Bluetooth Mesh Networking, we explored some of the basic concepts of a Bluetooth Mesh network, including nodes, elements, models, and states.
+In this article, we examine addressing, messages, publications, subscriptions, and lists, and detail how these core concepts interweave to make a Bluetooth Mesh network.

 The Bluetooth Mesh Architecture

 Bluetooth® Mesh runs on top of the Bluetooth Low Energy (LE) stack.
 Figure 1 below outlines the Bluetooth Mesh stack and defines the functionality of each layer.